ZionDevelopers/jquery.file-uploader/README.md

 # jQuery File Uploader
-This is an easy to use Ajax File Uploader.
+This is an easy to use, lightweight Ajax File Uploader.

 ###Features: